• Skip to primary navigation

 • can make a space look longer or taller

-So, the proper orientation will depend on your room and the look that you are wanting to achieve.
+So, the proper orientation will depend on your room and the look that you want to achieve.

 12×24 tile grout joint size